 Sending nudes and sexting

 Sent a sexy pic already?
-Worried about what to do?

-- Delete the sexy pic.
+- Delete the picture.

 - If it is posted online, report it to the site.